omecamtiv/chip8emu/README.md

 ### How to install

-To compile the program from source Cmake has to be installed.
+To compile the program from source CMake has to be installed.

 1. Clone the repository or download & extract the compressed file.
 2. Open the folder.